Hackthings/contentful-express/README.md

-#### Config.js
-The `config.js` file is your configuration file for this tool.
-It's set to work out of the box with all the defaults.
-Make sure you add your contentful `space ID` and `accessToken` to it.

-All settings in this file can be changed.
-If you change the locations of output for `css` and `js` in your `package.json`, make sure you upate `static.js` or `static.css` in `config.js`.

 #### Scaffold
 A scaffold is generated for you in the directory you call `contentful-express init` within.
 You get the following.